Micah-T/micah-torcellini/posts/2020-11-27-divine-intervention-in-western-epic.md

-or love...What pleasure I from obedience paid,/When will and reason...Made passive both, had serv'd necessity...?"[^21] In other words, sovereign God created his creation with free will, because they would not be able to glorify him without it.
+or love...What pleasure I from obedience paid,/When will and reason...Made passive both, had serv'd necessity...?"[^21] In other words, sovereign God created his creation with free will, because they would not be able to glorify him without it.{.dropcap}

 The conflict, unlike in the ancient epics where the heroes attempting some goal have gods both for and against them, the Hero is Himself the